KatacodaTest/katacoda-scenarios/edgetutorial/step6.md

 `kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json`{{execute}}

-Specify the path of certificates to be used in edge.yaml /etc/kubeedge/ca
+If you have changed the path of generated certificates, then update that path in edge.yaml file present in
-/etc/kubeedge/certs
+$GOPATH/src/github.com/edge/conf/edge.yaml.

-`vim $GOPATH/src/github.com/edge/conf/edge.yaml`{{execute}}
+If you have not changed the path of certificates, ignore this step.